Quick Answer

 - garden suite applications missing the rear-yard amenity space calculation.

-Mississauga is stricter than Toronto on tree preservation, even trees on neighbouring lots within 6 m of construction need protection plans, and missing this is a frequent cause of plan rejection.
+Mississauga is stricter than Toronto on tree preservation.
+Trees on neighbouring lots within 6 m of construction require protection plans, and missing this remains a frequent cause of plan rejection.

 When You Don't Need a Mississauga Building Permit